She-ilah/alx-system_engineering-devops/0x02-shell_redirections/README.md

  Task 6: script displays third line of file
  Task 7: script creates a file with content
  Task 8: script that outputs command into a file
+ Task 9: script duplicates the last line of file